mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 Barab and Squire [-@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
 There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.
 Here, I try to strike a balance which stays concrete but which also pulls from my observations a framework which may translate in to other game-making and creative project based approaches.

 Another guiding principle of design-based research - which is present in the techniques of design experiments, mutual appropriation and participatory action research - is that research participants also influence the ongoing design of the research [@barab_critical_2004; @cobb_design_2003; @downing-wilson_design_2011].
 The design of the research experiment and learning I started from a very open position and has evolved from several iterations of collaborative work with participants.
-One experimental team consisted of Home Educating families another involved local primary schools with Year 6 (10-11 year old) classes.
+One experimental team consisted of Home Educating families.
+A second programme involved local primary school children in Year 6 (10-11 year old) classes.
 Learners acted as researcher participants to guide the next iteration of the game making program both directly and indirectly.
 Direct input was through requests and informal feedback and structured end-of-course interviews.
 Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

 The final part of this chapter gives an overview of the learning design that has emerged from this participatory design-based approach.
 Given space constraints I have focused on the pedagogical results rather than the observational data that has guided them.

  <!-- //ADDRESS LACK OF DATA HERE - BASED ON JOURNAL ENTRIES - ANALYSIS OF VIDEO DATA AND CONVERSATION. -->

+### A Description of work with Home Education Families

+Participation at beginning to shape direction
+Evidence Gathering
+Final showcase with Students
+Example of interaction - and of reviewing the evidence - Follow on work at conferences -

 ## Overview of The 3M Game Making Learning Design

+MORE OF AN INTRODUCTION TO DESIGN - WHO IS IT FOR -HOW CAN IT BE USED

+As part of the research process, certain tensions arrived for participants (which my self and other facilitators addressed).
+As described, journal entries, interviews and observations of screen captures helped inform this process of identifying tensions.
+These tensions gave opportunity to examine and revise - teaching approaches and supporting resources.

+A key overall guiding principle is not to remove productive tensions completely but rather to identify and  avoid unproductive blockages and to offer a variety of tools and affordances to help the self-motivation and navigation of learners.

+For example, analysis of unproductive moments of pair work involved confusion and dispute over next stages, and as such strategies to help learners to identify and priorise future work were needed.
+Another examples of gaps included; motivational factors to get games ready for play-testing, ways to reflect on progress and appreciate the complex learning dimensions being explored.

+As part of developing teaching plans and resources I collated and sifted through, individual ad-hoc responses to tensions, to find common themes, and to catalogue them as a way to help both learners and other facilitators to navigate and address similar issues.

+The result of this analysis and response is the 3M model which is

 The section outlines the main features of the 3M model which comprises of _missions, maps and motivational methods_.
 This learning design could be applied using a variety of game making software.
 The resources I have created for MakeCode Arcade[^4] and Phaser[^5] are free and open source and available online.
 I invite other educators to adopt this approach and share resources for Scratch, Pygame, p5.play and other suitable platforms.
 I will explain how the methods involved in the model are informed by inclusive pedagogy principles contained in Universal Design for Learning (UDL) and project-based learning (PBL).